Our Strength and Balance programme combines simple exercises with advice on walking to help adults stay active and independent.

 Our Walk Your Way to Strength and Balance Programme

-The programme consists of 14 simple exercises that will improve strength and balance and reduce the risk of falls in adults.
+Our programme was developed with expert input from Professor Dawn Skelton of Glasgow Caledonian University.
+It consists of 14 simple exercises that will improve strength and balance and reduce the risk of falls in adults.

 - A set of laminated cue cards for easy demonstration of the 14 exercises in a group setting.
 The cards include handy tips to promote an active lifestyle.
 Four exercises are for frailer older adults

-- A 3.5 hour workshop led by qualified Later Life trainers for people working with older adults in care settings to learn how to encourage physical activity, reduce sedentary behaviour and build strength & balance exercises into daily care
+- Training for staff working with older adults in health and care settings to learn how to encourage physical activity, reduce sedentary behaviour and build strength and balance exercises into daily care